Glastonbury Festival Events Ltd

 2 - All GFEL stewards working on site are required to be at least 18 years old on the day you arrive on the festival site, whether you are scheduled to work that day or not.
 You can, however, train to be a steward while you are still 17 years old.

-3 - All GFEL stewards working on site are required to have fluent written and spoken English language skills to ensure safe communications.
+3 - All GFEL stewards working on site are required to have fluent written and spoken English language skills to ensure safe communications with/for the public.

 4 - If you have unspent criminal conviction(s), you are required to contact us in confidence to discuss your eligibility to work.